corpzbrideee02/corpzbrideee02/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a Computer Programmer Analyst student.
+I am a Computer Programming graduate student.

 I am passionate about solving problems and learning other programming languages.